 Shirley Povich (1905-1998)

-He called it a “joyride”—his journey from an Orthodox Jewish home in Bar Harbor, Maine, to his unparalleled 75-year-career at The Washington Post.
-He won every conceivable honor and was even elected to the Baseball Hall of Fame.
+He called it a “joyride” — his journey from an Orthodox Jewish home in Bar Harbor, Maine, to his unparalleled 75-year-career at The Washington Post.
+He won every conceivable honor and was even elected to the National Baseball Hall of Fame.
 But Shirley Povich was most proud of his Jewish heritage.
 He was a longtime member first of B’nai Israel and then of Adas Israel Congregation in Washington.

 By 21, Povich was the youngest sports editor on any metropolitan newspaper.
 For decades, he was the most popular columnist at The Washington Post.
 He covered nearly every major sporting event of the 20th century, and he spent the last three decades of his life crusading to regain a baseball club for his city.